schmaeke/Afine.jl/README.md

     <img src = "resources/logo/logo.png" alt = "feris logo" width = "400px">
 </p>

+---

 > [!WARNING]
-> This package is in a very early stage and not ready for production use!
+> This package is in a very early stage and only intended for research purposes.
+It should not be used production at this time!

+---

 |                                                                                 **Continuous integration**                                                                                |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|